GurjeetSingh007/BookStore/GurjeetsBookStore/README.txt

 12:42am - Created category repository interface with it's class.
-12:59am - modified category interface and added update method in categoryRepositry class
+12:59am - modified category interface and added update method in categoryRepositry class 01:28am - removed throw new exception line from category repositry 02:08am - Created ISP_CAll interface with it's class SP_Call and implemented properties and methods of the class with connect to interface.